microsoft/charticulator.com/_docs/01_getting_started.md

 {% include image.html src="/images/docs/ui-components.png" alt="User interface" %}

-You can customize the position, size, and docking status of the three components: *Glyph Editor*, *Layers Panel*, and *Attributes Panel*.
-Click the dock status icon on the top right corner of each view will toggle its docking status.
+You can customize the position, size, and docking status of the *Glyph Editor*, *Layers Panel*, and *Attributes Panel*.
+Click the dock status icon in the top right corner of each view to toggle its docking status.
 When the view is undocked, you can change its position and size.

 {% include image.html src="/images/docs/floating-panels.png" alt="Floating Panels" center="true" width="450px" %}

 <h3>Help Menu</h3>

-Click the help icon on the top right corner will provide you with the links to several resources.
-You can come back to this Getting Started page, go to the <a href="{{ '/gallery/index.html' | relativize_url }}">Example gallery</a>, <a href="https://github.com/Microsoft/charticulator/issues/new">create an issue</a> in our github repository, visit the <a href="https://charticulator.com">Charticulator main website</a>, and <a href="mailto:charticulator@microsoft.com">contact us</a> via email.
+Click the help icon in the top right corner to reveal links to several resources, including a link to this Getting Started page, the <a href="{{ '/gallery/index.html' | relativize_url }}">Example gallery</a>, a link to <a href="https://github.com/Microsoft/charticulator/issues/new">create an issue</a> in our Github repository, the <a href="https://charticulator.com">Charticulator main website</a>, and a link to <a href="mailto:charticulator@microsoft.com">contact us</a> via email.

 {% include image.html src="/images/docs/help.png" alt="Help Menu" center="true" %}